lmurayire12/drive_prep/README.md

 ## Next Steps
 1. **Enhance UI/UX**: Improve visual design and animations.
-2. **Add More Tests**: Expand the question bank for a more comprehensive learning experience.
+2. **Add More Tests and quizzes**: Expand the question bank for a more comprehensive learning experience.
 3. **Deploy on Play Store**: Publish the app for wider accessibility.

 ## Installation